Wonders of Kerguelen Islands

 Kerguelen Islands basically consist of the main island – Grande Terre and large number of smaller islands around it.

 Grande Terre is the largest sub-antarctic island.
-This is harsh land: windy, rainy, chilly and for most part – desolate.
-Nevertheless it has its own special beauty – this wast island is adorned with countless magnificent waterfalls, cliffs, lakes.
-Here are occasional thermal springs (with some small ponds pleasant for swimming!), large bird rookeries and in some places – pleasant meadows.
-May be nowhere else one can find that much crystal clear water and lots of fresh air.
+This is harsh land: windy, rainy, chilly, and for the most part – desolate.
+Nevertheless, it has its own special beauty – this wast island is adorned with countless magnificent waterfalls, cliffs, lakes.
+Here are occasional thermal springs (with some small ponds pleasant for swimming!), large bird rookeries, and in some places – pleasant meadows.
+Maybe nowhere else one can find that much crystal clear water and lots of fresh air.

-- Pointe de l’Arche (Arched Rock) – northern coast.
-A collapsed natural arch, a former landmark of Kerguelen, which was 40 m high (upper rim).
-The arch collapsed sometimes between 1908 and 1913, now two enormous stacks remain.
+A collapsed natural arch, a former landmark of Kerguelen that was 40 m high (upper rim).
+The arch collapsed sometime between 1908 and 1913, and now two enormous stacks remain.

 The Kerguelens – isolated French islands in the southern Indian Ocean – were the home of the Arch of Kerguelen, a 1,000-foot-tall stone vault that had confounded navigators for centuries.
 Jean-Paul Kauffmann finds poetry in the isolation and strangely serene beauty of this land far from the hustle of “civilized” life, where the vast ocean dominates, where the wind reigns and solitude is interrupted only by animals scrambling in the windswept fields by the graves of those who journeyed there before.